Kobe Bryant: Player profile

 Bryant established a reputation for taking shots in the closing moments of tight games, even when he was double or triple-teamed, and was noted as one of the premier closers in the NBA.
 In a 2012 annual survey of NBA general managers, Bryant was selected for the 10th consecutive season as the player general managers would want to take a clutch shot with a game on the line.
 Bryant enjoyed being the villain, and reveled in being booed and then silencing the crowd with his play.
-His ability to make difficult shots has also drawn criticism of his shot selection.
-Throughout his career, Bryant was disparaged for being a selfish, high-volume shooter; he missed more field goal attempts in his career than any other player in NBA history.
+Bryant's ability to make difficult shots has also drawn criticism of his shot selection.
+Throughout his career, Bryant was disparaged for being a selfish, high-volume shooter; he missed more field goal attempts in his career than any other player in NBA history, until LeBron James broke that record in 2024.
 Phil Jackson, who coached Bryant for many years, stated that Bryant "tends to force the action, especially when the game isn't going his way.
 When his shot is off, Kobe will pound away relentlessly until his luck turns."
 According to Bryant, "I would go 0 for 30 before I would go 0 for 9; 0 for 9 means you beat yourself, you psyched yourself out of the game."

 In addition to his abilities on offense, Bryant also established himself as a standout defensive player.
 Bryant rarely drew charges when he played defense, which he believed spared his body and contributed to his longevity.
 However, some critics have suggested that Bryant's defensive accolades in his later years were based more on his reputation than his actual play.

-Bryant was also lauded for his relentless work ethic, dubbed the "Mamba mentality".
-Throughout his first 17 seasons, his body was resilient, and he exhibited a high pain threshold while often playing through injuries.
+Bryant was also lauded for his relentless work ethic, dubbed the "Mamba mentality."
+Throughout his first 17 seasons, Bryant's body was resilient, and he exhibited a high pain threshold while often playing through injuries.
 A fierce competitor, Bryant made opponents and teammates alike the objects of his scorn.
 Many players have considered him difficult to play with because of his high level of commitment and performance.
 According to sportswriter Mark Heisler of Forbes, "circa 2004–2007, Kobe was the most alienated superstar the NBA had ever seen."
-After the departure of Shaquille O'Neal, he led the Lakers to two NBA championships; during this period, he became more of a mentor to his teammates than he had been earlier in his career.
+After the departure of Shaquille O'Neal, he led the Lakers to two NBA championships; during this period, Bryant became more of a mentor to his teammates than he had been earlier in his career.
 Bryant's longtime head coach Phil Jackson noted a big difference during his two Lakers coaching stints in Bryant's demeanor towards his teammates.
-If Bryant talked to teammates in his earlier years, it was usually "give me the damn ball," but during the latter period, "[Bryant] embraced the team and his teammates, calling them up when we were on the road and inviting them out to dinner.
+In his earlier years, if Bryant talked to teammates it was usually "give me the damn ball."
+During the latter period, Bryant "embraced the team and his teammates, calling them up when we were on the road and inviting them out to dinner.
 It was as if the other players were now his partners, not his personal spear-carriers."